shehza-d/smit-assignments/01.HTML/06.forms/README.md

 4. Include appropriate labels for each input element.

-5. Group related elements using the `<fieldset>` and `<legend>` tags.

-6. Implement basic form validation for required fields.
+5. Implement basic form validation for required fields.

-7. Conclude with a "Submit" button.
+6. Conclude with a "Submit" button.

-8. Validate your HTML document in a web browser to ensure the form functions correctly and is appropriately styled.
+7. Validate your HTML document in a web browser to ensure the form functions correctly and is appropriately styled.

 Utilize your understanding of HTML forms and their elements to effectively gather diverse user information.
 Good luck!